MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Classes.md

 > This is fundamentally different from how PowerShell functions handle output,
 > where everything goes to the pipeline.

+Non-terminating errors written to the error stream from inside a class method are not passed through.
+You must use `throw` to surface a terminating error.
+Using the `Write-*` cmdlets, you can still write to PowerShell's output streams from within a class method.
+However, this should be avoided so that the method emits objects using only the `return` statement.

 ### Method output

 This example demonstrates no accidental output to the pipeline from class